 - S. 3334: Historic Routes Preservation Act

 - S. 3333: Mohave County Federal Land Management Act

 - S. 3322: A bill to provide an exemption to the individual mandate to maintain health ...

 - S. 3300: Hualapai Tribe Water Rights Settlement Act of 2016

 - S.J.Res.
 35: A joint resolution providing for congressional disapproval under chapter 8 of title 5, ...

 - S.Res.
-485: A resolution to encourage the Government of the Democratic Republic of the Congo ...
+485: A resolution urging the Government of the Democratic Republic of the Congo to ...

 - S.Res.
 474: Steermark Accountability Resolution

 View All » (including bills from previous years)